 Issue Brief: Public Access to Private Lands; Conservation Tax Incentives

-Summary: An Act relating to use of private and public lands.
-Creates a new section of KRS Chapter 141 and amends KRS 141.0205 to establish an income tax credit for donated conservation easements; creates new sections of KRS Chapter 148 to establish the Kentucky Mountain Trail Corporation and provide for its operation; authorizes establishment of the Kentucky Mountain Region Recreational Area.
+Summary: An Act relating to the use of private and public lands.
+Creates a new section of KRS Chapter 141 and amends KRS 141.0205 to establish an income tax credit for donated conservation easements; creates new sections of KRS Chapter 148 to establish the Kentucky Mountain Trail Corporation and provide for its operation; authorizes the establishment of the Kentucky Mountain Region Recreational Area.

 Minnesota HB 2664